bluebanquise/tutorials/README.md

 This tutorial tries to teach how to install manually a basic HPC cluster.

-First part will be dedicated to core installation, i.e. the bare minimum.

-Second part will be dedicated to automate this installation using Ansible, and an opensource Stack, BlueBanquise.

-Third and last part will be dedicated to users environment and cluster day to day management.

 This tutorial will focus on simplicity, lightness and security.
 All software used are very common and when facing an error, a quick look on the web will most of the time solves the issue.